 Population Size and the Size of Government

 We examine the effect of population size on government size for a panel of 130 countries for the period between 1970 and 2014.
-We show that previous analyses of the nexus between population size and government size are incorrectly specified and fail to consider the influence of cross-sectional dependence, non-stationarity and cointegration as well as parameter heterogeneity.
-Using a panel time-series approach that adequately accounts for these issues, we find that population size has a positive long-run effect on government size.
-This finding suggests that effects of population size that increase government size (primarily due to the costs of heterogeneity, congestion, crime and conflict) dominate effects that reduce government size (primarily due to scale economies).
+We show that previous analyses of the nexus between population size and government size were incorrectly specified, not accounting for cross-sectional dependence, non-stationarity and cointegration as well as parameter heterogeneity.
+Using a panel time-series approach that adequately models these issues, we find that population size has a positive long-run effect on government size.
+This finding suggests that the detrimental effects of population size on government size (primarily due to a greater risk of social conflict) dominate its beneficial ones (primarily due to scale economies).
 We also show that population size increases government size especially in countries that are vulnerable to social conflict due to ethnic heterogeneity.

 Suggested Citation: Suggested Citation